valevo/SABIO/theory/heuristics.md

 ## Predictive Model for Gender Bias

-  Making use of the fact that Dutch marks gender in its vocabulary (via fusional morphology):
+  Making use of the fact that Dutch marks gender in its vocabulary (via fusional morphology).
+See this [abstract by Laura](https://ir.cwi.nl/pub/29761) in which they propose basically exactly this idea.
+Unfortunately never actually got carry out the experiments described there.